capsidjs/capsid/README.md

 #### `$.cc.init(className, element)`

 This initializes the class components of the given name inside the given element.
 If the element is omitted, then it does in `document.body`.
 If the className is omitted, then it initializes all the registered class components.
+This method is useful when you want to add class components dynamically.
+The API automcatically prevent double initilization and therefore you don't need to care about it.

 - className `String` The class name of the element
 - element `HTMLElement|String` The element in which it initializes